-MySQL RPAD is one of the String Function, which is used to pad (or add) required string to the right side of the original string.
-For example, to pad common information after the description for each row then use this RPAD.
-In this article we will show you, How to use string RPAD in MySQL with example.
+MySQL RPAD is one of the String Functions, which is helpful to pad (or add) the required string to the right side of the original sentence.
+For example, we use this string RPAD to pad standard information after the description for each row.

 The basic syntax of the string RPAD Function in MySQL is as shown below:

 - Original_Str: This is the original data that is available in a column.